-After using the at least 10 hours a day for 3 weeks straight, I (175 lbs.
-5’6” waist 34) think it’s a solid buy for light, short-spurt use.
-My wife on the other hand who is 5’5” and much smaller and lighter than I am loves the chair and will be taking it over for her daily work chair.
+After using the Hyken as my daily work-from-home office chair for the last 2 years, I (175 lbs.
+5’6” waist 34) think it’s a really good value chair for sitting a few hours at a time and I’m quite satisfied with it.
+My wife on the other hand who is 5’5” and much smaller and lighter than I am loves the chair and would be happy using it daily.

-I wouldn’t recommend it for anyone over 5’6” with an average build, or who are an inch or two shorter with a larger build – specifically prominent trapezius muscles as that is what the headrest can dig into.
-This is unless you are fine with not using the headrest as it can simply be removed.
+I wouldn’t recommend it for anyone over 5’6” with an average build, or who are an inch or two shorter with a larger build who wants a chair with a headrest as it can dig into your neck and trapezius muscles.
+However, the headrest can easily be removed, eliminating this issue.

 The Hyken Mesh Task Chair is a popular mid-range office chair sold under their Union & Scale store brand of furniture.
 It costs $299.99 and comes in Black, Red and Grey.